-- 20 that is the sum of D2 and D6 tides.
+As an illustration, we show in Fig. 2 the solution to the approximate parameterization in Eqs.
+(4)-(6) for the case of n = 3, that is the sum of D2 and D6 tides.
 The solution is symmetrical for negative and positive values of φ and so in Fig. 2 we have drawn the curves as a function of the absolute value of φ .
-It is necessary to iterate to reach the solution: the critical value of b/a must satisfy both Eqs.
+It is necessary to iterate to reach the solution - the critical value of b/a must satisfy both Eqs.
 (5) and (6).
 For D2 and D6 tides, the critical value of b/a for zero phase is 1/9, or 0.111.
-As the phase difference increases from zero, the critical value of b/a also increases, so that for a phase difference of 1 hour, it is necessary for the amplitude of D6 to be at least 0.27 times that of D2 to produce a double high tide.
-Also shown on Fig. 2 is - 25 the exact numerical solution to the problem, starting with the cosine curves in Eq.
+As the phase difference increases from zero, the critical value of b/a also increases, so that for a phase difference of 1 h, it is necessary for the amplitude of D6 to be at least 0.27 times that of D2 to produce a double high tide.
+Also shown in Fig. 2 is the exact numerical solution to the problem, starting with the cosine curves in Eq.
 (3).
-The approximation of the cosine curves as quadratic curves close to their maxima and minima means that the analytical solution is not exact, but it does capture the essential features of the numerical solution, especially for φ less than about 1.5 hours.
-In fact, at values of $|\phi|$ greater than about 1 hour the dip becomes so detached from the high water that the tidal curve is no longer recognisable as a double high water.
-In practice, therefore, for a recognisable double high water produced by D2 and D6 tides, we can limit attention to the region - 30 in which φ is less than about 1 hour on Fig. 2.
+The approximation of the cosine curves as quadratic curves close to their maxima and minima means that the analytical solution is not exact, but it does capture the essential features of the numerical solution, especially for φ less than about 1.5 h.
+In fact, at values of $|\phi|$ greater than about 1 h the dip becomes so detached from the high water that the tidal curve is no longer recognizable as a double high water.
+In practice,